patternfly/training-scenarios/react-charts/donut-chart/step1.md

 2) <strong>Add CSS to define the overall chart size.</strong>

-Copy the following code into the 'app.css' file, replacing all of the content.
+Copy the following code into the `app.css` file, replacing all of the content.

 <pre class="file" data-filename="src/app.css" data-target="replace">
 .chart-container {